 Cat Houses and Pens

 If you are not too keen on cat fencing, dedicate a section of your yard to building a cat pen.
 This is a large open-air structure constructed using wooden beams and chicken wire or other fencing.
 Some cat houses are built around the lower parts of trees, making ideal climbing apparatus and a scratching post.
-You can use fiberglass or other materials to fashion a roof covering your cat house so your kitty cannot escape, and no other unwanted guests can join it.
+You can use fiberglass or other materials to fashion a roof covering your outdoor cat house so your kitty cannot escape, and no other unwanted guests can join it.

 Inside, make the cat house a fun place for your feline to be.
 Include shelves and perches for your kitty to climb and find a sunny spot for a catnap.
 Add some hanging toys for extra entertainment.
 Some cat owners go the extra mile and install a hammock for their cats to enjoy while in the cat house.
 Always ensure that your cat has access to food and water while in its cat pen.